-To minimize the risk of connection errors, we advise to enable trust relationship between the source and target server.
+To minimize the risk of connection errors, we advise enabling trust relationship between the source and the target server.

 Study the examples below that show the most common server connectivity issues:

-The error message is produced when either the wrong target server administrator account has been chosen or the email address is different than the UPN (User Principal Name).
-Make sure that the provided credentials are the right ones and that they match the UPN.
+The error message is produced when the wrong target server administrator account has been chosen, the admin account is not mailbox-enabled, or the admin's SMTP email address is different than its UPN (User Principal Name).
+You must make sure that provided credentials are the right ones and that they match the UPN.
 If you are still using the pre-Windows down level logons (DOMAIN\user) you must create a UPN for the purpose of the migration.